neams-th-coe/cardinal/doc/content/tutorials/index.md

 MOOSE applications - NekRS and OpenMC can be combined with other MOOSE applications to provide multiphysics feedback either together or individually.
-In addition, NekRS and OpenMC can be run as standalone applications using Cardinal, if you would like to leverage Cardinal's postprocessing features.
-There are no limitations on how NekRS and OpenMC can interact with the MOOSE framework - as long as you can construct a MultiApp heirarchy that addresses your physics of interest, the existing [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) in the MOOSE
+In addition, NekRS and OpenMC can be run as standalone applications using Cardinal, if you would like to leverage Cardinal's postprocessing and/or Exodus mesh projection features.
+There are no limitations on
+how NekRS and OpenMC can interact with the MOOSE framework - as long as you can construct a MultiApp heirarchy that addresses your physics of interest, the existing [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) in the MOOSE